elasticio/elasticio-cli/README.md

    COMMANDS

-     cmp:process <path> [fixture]           Run the process function of an action/trigger cmp:exec <path> [func] [fixture]       Run component actions help <command>                         Display help for a specific command
+     cmp:process <path> [fixture]           Run the startup, init, process, and shutdown function of an action/trigger.
+Only the process is mandatory cmp:exec <path> [func] [fixture]       Run component actions help <command>                         Display help for a specific command